TheAeryan/stable-truncated-gaussian/README.md

 # Acknowledgements

-We want to thank user [KFrank](https://discuss.pytorch.org/u/KFrank) for his help in solving the bug when computing the gradients for the parallel version (bug solved in version 1.1.1).
+We want to thank users [KFrank](https://discuss.pytorch.org/u/KFrank) and [ptrblck](https://discuss.pytorch.org/u/ptrblck) for their help in solving the bug when computing the gradients for the parallel version (bug solved in version 1.1.1).